-These fees exclude out-of-pocket costs of approximately \$0.06 million and \$0.04 million for the periods ended September 30, 2022 and September 30, 2021, respectively.
+These fees exclude out-of-pocket costs of approximately \$0.07 million and \$0.06 million for the periods ended September 30, 2023 and September 30, 2022, respectively.

-Audit Fees: Consists of fees billed for professional services rendered for the audit of the Company's consolidated financial statements, the audit of the Company's internal control over financial reporting, the review of the interim condensed consolidated financial statements included in quarterly reports, employee benefit plan audits and services that are normally provided by KPMG LLP in connection with statutory and regulatory filings or engagements and attest services, except those not required by statute or regulation.
+Audit Fees: Consists of fees billed for professional services rendered for the audit of the Company's consolidated financial statements, the audit of the Company's internal control over financial reporting, the review of the interim condensed consolidated financial statements included in quarterly reports and services that are normally provided by KPMG LLP in connection with statutory and regulatory filings or engagements and attest services, except those not required by statute or regulation.